-- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual arrangements - The Group's voting rights and potential voting rights

-The Group re-assess whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
-Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
+- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual arrangements - The Group's voting rights and potential voting rights begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
 Assets, liabilities, income and expenses of a subsidiary acquired or disposed during the year are included or excluded in the consolidated financial statements from the date the Group gains control or until the date the Group ceases to control the subsidiary.